twpride/twpride.github.io/pages/projects/tangram copy.md

 date: '2020-01-05'
 preview: https://raw.githubusercontent.com/twpride/tangram/master/demo/gamefull_opt.gif
 bgColor: #000
 blurb: 179 Tangrams is a browser implementation of the classic Chinese puzzle using plain JavaScript(no packages) and the Canvas API.
-The puzzle consists of seven polygons tiles, which are put together to form shapes.
-The objective is to replicate a given pattern using all seven tiles without overlap.
 tags: ['portfolio', 'game', 'canvas', 'another']
 ---